 RULE 31.
 FILING AND SERVICE OF BRIEFS

 (a) Time to Serve and File a Brief; Where Filed.
 The appellant must serve and file a brief within 40 days after the date on which the transcript is filed but, if no transcript is ordered, within 40 days after the notice of appeal is filed.
 The appellee must serve and file a brief within 30 days after the appellant's brief is served.
 The appellant may serve and file a reply brief within 14 days after service of the appellee's brief; however, if there is less than 14 days before oral argument the reply brief must be filed at least 5 days before argument.
-All briefs must be filed with the supreme court clerk.
+All briefs must be filed with the clerk of the supreme court.

 (b) Number of Copies to Be Filed and Served.